3lvis/Networking/README.md

 ### Custom authentication header

 To authenticate using a custom authentication header, for example **"Token token=AAAFFAAAA3DAAAAAA"** you would need to set the following header field: `Authorization: Token token=AAAFFAAAA3DAAAAAA`.

-Luckily, **Networking** also provides a simpler way to do this:
+Luckily, **Networking** provides a simple way to do this:

 ```swift
 let networking = Networking(baseURL: "http://sample.org")